Chajac/ASCII/README.md

-    characters?: string; // The ASCII characters to use in brightness order dark -> light fontSize?: number; // Font Size of the characters drawn to the texture cellSize?: number; // Size of each cell in the grid color?: string; // Color of the characters invert?: boolean; // Flag which inverts the effect }
+    characters?: string; // The ASCII characters to use in brightness order dark -> light fontSize?: number; // Font Size of the characters drawn to the texture cellSize?: number; // Size of each cell in the grid blockSize?: number; // Cluster size of each cell invert?: boolean; // Flag which inverts the effect fgColor?: string; // Color of the characters bgColor?: string; // Background color of the cells. useColorArray?: boolean; // Flag to toggle custom color array use colorArray?: string[]; // Provide a custom color array to use useOriginalColors?: boolean; // Flag to use whatever original colors drive the shader brightness?: number;
+    charAspectRatio?: number; // Stretch characters over the X axis. disabled?: boolean; // Disable the effect
+}
 ```